-2.5.1 City Plann ing Scheme No. 2- Planning Approval Function Delegated: This detail is provided as a reference only.
+2.5.1 City Plan ning Scheme No. 2- Planning Approval Function Delegated: This detail is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
-Authority to determine an application for planning approval for the commencement or continuation of any development or use of any land or building where the application: (a) complies with all applicable standards and requirements of the complies with all applicable standards.
-Authority to comment on applications referred to the Council by other authorities.
-Authority to determine the advertising content of a proposed sign at: 267 (Lot 10) St Georges Terrace, Perth (OCM 01/04/14).
+Authority to determine an application for planning approval for the commencement or continuation of any development or use of any Statutory Power Delegated: b.
 81 (Lot 81) St Georges Terrace, Perth (OCM 01/04/14).
-Statutory Power Delegated: City Planning Scheme No.2 Clauses 41, 43, 44, 45 and 47 The relevant clauses of the Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes" - including clauses 61, 64, 67 and 68.
-Power Originally Assigned to: Local Government Statutory Power of Delegation: City Planning Scheme No.2 • Clause 59 The relevant clauses of the Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes - including clauses 81 to 84.
-Power Delegated to: Chief Executive Officer Director City-Planning and Development Manager Development Approvals Manager Approval Services Manager Activity Approvals Statutory Power to Sub-delegate: Manager Activity Approvals The relevant clauses of the Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes" - including clause 83.
+City Planning Scheme No.2 Clauses 41, 43, 44, 45 and 47 The relevant clauses of the Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Power Originally Assigned to: Local Planning Schemes" - including clauses 61, 64, 67 and 68.
+Local Government Statutory Power of Delegation: City Planning Scheme No.2 • Clause 59 The relevant clauses of the Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes - including clauses 81 to 84 Power Delegated to: Planning Schemes - including clauses 81 to 84.
+Chief Executive Officer Director City-Planning and Development Manager Development Approvals Manager Approval Services Manager Activity Approvals Statutory Power to Sub-delegate: The relevant clauses of the Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes" - including clause 83.